abdullahalmasudpersonal/Sports-Items-Managemment-Client/README.md

 ### Authentication:

+#### 1. User Registration and Login

-#### 1. User Registration: Super Admin created only automatically.
+- User Registration: Super Admin created only automatically.

-#### 2. 2 User role 'Branch Manager' & 'Seller' only create by admin.
+- 2 User role 'Branch Manager' & 'Seller' only create by admin.

-#### 3. After login user will go to his dashboard according to his role.
+- After login user will go to his dashboard according to his role.

 ### Functionality: